Listen to an audio file of this tool.

 - Include reflection on the day in your bedtime routine.
 You might ask, “What happened today that made you happy?” or “What were the best moments in your day?”

 Step 4.
 Support Your Child’s Development and Success

 At this point, you’ve taught your child some new strategies for dealing with bullying behaviors so that they understand how to take action.
 You’ve practiced together perhaps as a game.
 Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to support their skills.
 For example, “You are going to see Julie today.
 What are some of the things you can do to assert yourself and get away?”

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress, frustrations, and anger.
-Being informed regularly about what developmental milestones your child is working toward will offer you empathy and patience.
+Each new age will present different challenges.
+Being informed about what developmental milestones your child is working toward will offer you empathy and patience.

 - Reflect on outcomes.
 You could say, “Seems like you couldn’t get to sleep last night because you were feeling bad about how Julie acted at recess.
 Tell me more… What about trying out some role plays tonight so that you can go in tomorrow knowing what you can say and do?”

 - Stay engaged.
 Working together on ideas for trying out new and different coping strategies can help offer additional support and motivation for your child when tough issues arise.

 Step 5.
 Recognize Effort and Quality to Foster Motivation